Military dictatorship in El Salvador: Conciliation Party rule

 The junta was dissolved on 25 January 1962 and an independent politician, Eusebio Rodolfo Cordón Cea, was appointed as Provisional President.
-During the 1962 presidential election, the newly formed National Conciliation Party (PCN) ran unopposed and its candidate, Rivera Carballo, won 100% of the vote.
+During the 1962 presidential election, the newly formed National Conciliation Party (PCN) ran unopposed and its candidate, Rivera, won 100% of the vote.
 He became president on 1 July 1962 under a new constitution.

 Although only the PCN had a candidate in the 1962 presidential election, other parties had formed and ran in the 1961 legislative election but gained no seats.
 The most prominent opposition party was the Christian Democratic Party (PDC).
 The party formed in 1960 and had broad support from the middle class.
 The party came under attack from both the political left and right, with the left believing the party would uphold the capitalist economic system and increase wealth gaps while the right saw the party as a socialist reactionary movement that threatened their wealth and power.
 The party, under Abraham Rodríguez Portillo and Roberto Lara Velado, believed Christian democracy was the best path forward for El Salvador's modernization.
 The party's ideology was inspired by Pope Leo XIII's Rerum novarum and from the works of Pope John XXIII and French philosopher Jacques Maritain.
 The party was also inspired from other Christian democratic movements in Chile and Venezuela.

-Rivera Carballo got El Salvador involved in US President John F. Kennedy's Alliance for Progress, an initiative to improve relations between Latin America and the United States through economic cooperation.
+Rivera got El Salvador involved in US President John F. Kennedy's Alliance for Progress, an initiative to improve relations between Latin America and the United States through economic cooperation.
 He supported the implementation of agrarian reform but it was never actually implemented.
 He established the National Security Agency of El Salvador (ANSESAL) in 1965.
 It served as the national intelligence agency of the country and it oversaw the operations of the National Democratic Organization (ORDEN), a group of paramilitaries that killed peasants, rigged elections, and intimidated voters.

-Rivera Carballo instituted electoral reforms by allowed opposition political parties to run in presidential elections and compete in legislative elections.
+Rivera instituted electoral reforms by allowed opposition political parties to run in presidential elections and compete in legislative elections.
 Previously, whichever party won the most votes in a certain department, that party won all seats and all representation for that department, but under his reforms, seats and representatives were elected proportional to how many votes a party got.
 The reform allowed the PDC to gain 14 seats and the Renovating Action Party (PAR) won 6 seats in the Constitutional Assembly in the 1964 legislative elections.
-In the election, José Napoleón Duarte Fuentes, a prominent PDC politician, was elected as Mayor of San Salvador.
+In the election, José Napoleón Duarte, a prominent PDC politician, was elected as Mayor of San Salvador.

 The PCN maintained its control on power with United States support and through the country's continued economic growth.
 In the 1967 presidential election, the PCN won with 54.37% of the vote with the PDC's nominee, Rodríguez Portillo, coming in second place with 21.62%.
 Fidel Sánchez Hernández of the PCN became president on 1 July 1967.